 Fixes in source Code level and Virtual Patching are considered as NOT mutually exclusive.
 They are processes that are executed by a different team.

-Common roadblocks to source code fixes
+can i buy gabapentin in spain Common roadblocks to source code fixes

 It is difficult for a customer to modify the source code themselves if they identified a vulnerability in a commercial application.
 In such scenarios, the customer has to wait for an official patch to be released from the vendor side.
 An officially supported patch might not be available for the long term, since the vendors usually have inflexible patch release dates.